nykon-engineering/medvirtual-backend/docs/notifications.md

 1. Creating a new hire request with an assigned user
 2. Reassigning a hire request to another user
 3. Changing a hire request status to 'placement_completed'
+4. Creating staff with hire request (triggers select winner notification)
-4. Editing a hire request as a client user
+5. Editing a hire request as a client user